9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 Each `ByteString` type performs better under particular circumstances.
 For streaming a large quantity (hundreds of megabytes to terabytes) of data, the lazy `ByteString` type is usually best.
-Its chunk size is tuned to be friendly to a modern CPU\'s L1 cache, and a garbage collector can quickly discard chunks of streamed data that are no longer being used.
+Its chunk size is tuned to be friendly to a modern CPU's L1 cache, and a garbage collector can quickly discard chunks of streamed data that are no longer being used.